0Bharat9/knowledge_graphs/lectures/how_to_represents_facts/part1/notes.md

 ### Resource:-

 > 1. can be everything (in principle)
-> 2. must be uniquely identified and be refrencecable simply via an IRI
+> 2. must be uniquely identified and be refrenceable simply via an IRI

 ### Description:-